thetawavegame/thetawave-legacy/book/src/append_item_sprite.md

 ```

 The width and height for all sprites on the item spritesheet should be 14,
-and the x and y coordinates should be multiples of 14.
+and the x and y coordinates should both be multiples of 14.

 At this point you should be able to build and run the game with no errors.
-If this case, you can move on to the next section.
+If this is the case, you can move on to the next section.